Last Updated: September 1, 2022

 California Privacy Rights under the CCPA

-- The section “What Information We Collect and How We Collect It” explains the specific details of personal information ThirdPartyTrust collects.
-The CCPA we collect, or have collected in the past 12 months, the following categories of personal information:
+The California Consumer Privacy Act of 2018 (“CCPA”) provides California consumers with certain rights regarding their personal information.
+The section “What Information We Collect and How We Collect It” explains the specific details of personal information ThirdPartyTrust collects.
+We collect, or have collected in the past 12 months, including but not limited to the following categories of personal information:

 - Identifiers (such as name, email address, postal address, phone number, IP address)